Welcome to the Anthill Guide for using workflows!

 A status of “due” means the record needs attention with a task due to be done today.
 An “overdue” status means the task should have already been completed and a “scheduled” status requires a task to be completed at a future date.

-Should a task not be completed, you can record why not using the Log Progress button.
+Should a task not be completed, you can record this, along with the “why”, using the Log Progress button.

-This will present you with relevant option on why the task cannot be completed and, importantly, give you the option the schedule the task for a suitable future date.
+This will present you with the relevant options as to why the task cannot be completed and, importantly, give you the option the schedule the task for a suitable future date.

 As soon as you have set the rescheduled date, the activity will be changed to a healthy status.
 When the new date arrives, you will be notified on your dashboard that the task is due again.